 New procedures have been developed for validating the integrity of established Performance Based Program Budgeting Measures generated by CRIS.
 Detailed extract reports are created so that results can be independently validated by the DBS user community.

-Department: Department of Education

-Program: Division of Blind Services

-Service: Blind Services

-Activity: Determine eligibility for services, provide counseling, facilitate the provision of rehabilitative treatment, job training, independent living services, and job placement assistance to Blind Service customers.
+Department: Department of Education Program: Division of Blind Services Service: Blind Services provision of rehabilitative treatment, job training, independent living services, and job placement assistance to Blind Service customers.
 Provide consultation, training, and rehabilitation engineering services to